USharma002/py-neural-path-guiding/README.md

 - Expanded Neural Radiance Cache pipeline (WIP)
 - Improved visualization and debugging tools (added training data visualization)
 - Example scripts and notebooks for experiments
-- Speed Improvments (Implement using new Drjit Neural Networks)
+- Speed Improvements (Implement using new Drjit Neural Networks)

 ---

 ## Contributions

 Contributions, suggestions, and feedback are welcome.
 Feel free to open issues or submit pull requests.